Alpine lake: Microbial community structure

 Alpine lakes are home to a unique diversity of invertebrates that are highly adapted to the colder and generally harsher conditions of these environments compared to lakes at lower altitudes.
 A few dominating species have adapted to the oligotrophic conditions and intense UV radiation, with chironomidae and oligochaeta comprising almost 70% of the community in two well-studied alpine lakes in northern Italy, and also the two most prominent species (66% and 28%, respectively) in 28 alpine lakes in Austria.
 Phytoplankton populations are dominated by nanoplanktonic, mobile species including chrysophytes, dinoflagellates, and cryptophytes in the water column, with important contributions to photosynthesis also coming from the algae community attached to substrates, epilithon and epipelon.
-Viruses are also observed in alpine lakes at abundances of up to 3 x 10^{7} ml^{−1}, which nears the upper range of the general observed abundances from 10^{5} to 10^{8} ml^{−1} in aquatic systems.
+Viruses are also observed in alpine lakes at abundances of up to 3 × 10^{7}/mL, which nears the upper range of the general observed abundances from 10^{5} to 10^{8}/mL in aquatic systems.

 A study of 28 alpine lakes found that with increasing elevation, macroinvertebrate abundances increase in small lakes but decrease in larger lakes and community composition shifts with increasing elevation, towards a small number of specialized species.
 The increasing abundances in smaller lakes as elevation increases are thought to be due to the more extreme temperature regimes characteristic of smaller bodies of water, selecting for a small subset of more robust species that end up thriving from less overall competition.
 Altitude may also affect community composition due to the change in availability of food resources.
 For example, at higher altitudes, alpine lakes experience shorter ice-free periods which places a limit on the amount of primary production and subsequent growth of food.
 In conclusion, both the lake's physical features, including size and substrate, and environmental parameters, including temperature and ice-cover, define community composition and structure, with one study suggesting that temperature and altitude are the primary drivers, and another presenting evidence instead for heterogeneity in lake morphometry and substrate as the primary drivers.
 The latter, in particular an increase in rocky substratum, was found to negatively impact abundance and species richness.
 All of these environmental parameters are likely to be impacted by climate change, with cascading effects on alpine lake invertebrate and microbial communities.